LambdaGaming/ArduinoGmodInterface/README.md

-# ArduinoGmod
+# Arduino Gmod Interface
- WIP project that will eventually allow users to communicate with their Arduino via Garry's Mod.
+ Garry's Mod module that allows the game to communicate with Arduino microcontrollers, and vice versa.